 The design is casual and slightly experimental.
 Anyone who knows Babu Ji will be familiar with the painting that lights up the street outside the venue.
 At Piquancy, a new face adorns the light box and yet again, a projector screen plays Bollywood films on rotation inside.

-Once it is up and running, Mani hopes to establish cooking classes for adults and children.
+Soon, Mani hopes to establish cooking classes for adults and children.
 He hopes people don’t just come to Piquancy to simply sample Indian food but to learn about the flavours, ingredients and story behind each dish.

 Piquancy is not simply a restaurant – it has been established to share the potential of Indian food with locals.